 A recent roundtable organised by the ETI dealing with gas and oil technologies (GOT) examined technology challenges facing the industry in the offshore frontier exploration and production areas.
 Presentations can be downloaded from the GOT website here.

-The next webinar from the ETI focusing on efficiency of coal-fired power plants (CCC) will examine recent research on enhanced coal bed methane recovery and will take place on Wednesday 10 June 2015 at 13.00 CET.
+The next webinar from the ETI focusing on efficiency of coal-fired power plants (CCC) will examine prospects for clean coal technologies in Italy and will take place on Wednesday 22 July 2015 at 13.00 CET.
 Visit the CCC webinar page here.

 Novel ways to get more energy from coal is one of the feature stories in the April 2015 newsletter from the ETI focusing on efficiency of coal-fired power plants (CCC).
 For this and other news and event updates download the newsletter from the CCC website here.